dart-lang/site-www/src/_articles/libraries/dart-io.md

 Notice that `exitCode` can complete before all of the lines of output have been processed.
 Also note that we do not explicitly close the process.
-In order to not leak resources we have to drain both the stderr and the stdout streams.
-To do that we set a listener (using `await for`) to drain the stderr stream.
+In order to not leak resources we have to listen to both the stderr and stdout streams.
+We use `await for` to listen to stdout, and `stderr.drain()` to listen to (and discard) stderr.

 Instead of printing the output to stdout, we can use the streaming classes